Ian-Marcel/FlatSync/README.md

     2. If an application is found in both `exclusive` and `uninstall`, it is:
       	1. Removed from `uninstall`.
     3. It also be removed from the new `remote_flatpaks` after syncing.
-- [ ] [PATCH] Adding `machine_id` to `last_updated_device` for better distinguishing devices.
-    - FlatSync is checks the device name before syncing, it stores the device name together with the list of apps, but there'a problem, if >=2 devices have the same name, FlatSync will think that they're the same device, not syncing properly or worse, messing up with list of applications.
 - [ ] [MAJOR] Support for custom remotes
 	- By default, flathub is the main remote for downloading the apps, but in future will be able to rank the remotes of machine from the first to try to install to the last.
 - - -